-Session tickets are a mechanism whereby SSL sessions can be resumed without the requirement for the server to store any state.
+RFC 5077 (Transport Layer Security (TLS) Session Resumption without Server-Side State) introduces "session tickets" as a mechanism whereby SSL sessions can be resumed without the requirement for the server to store any state.
 The server instead uses a (symmetric) private key to encrypt the session information into a session ticket.
 All clients and network intermediaries not party to the private key cannot decrypt the contents of the ticket.